ioerror/highctidh/src/README.md

 ## Notes on building

-Building on CheriBSD, FreeBSD, and OpenBSD building is supported using the `gmake` command.
+Building on Solaris, CheriBSD, FreeBSD, and OpenBSD building is supported using the `gmake` command.
 GNU/Linux and MacOS are supported with the `make` command.

 ### Additional notes on building the C library